-A year ago, Laurence Jay-Rayon Ibrahim Aibo and AJ Kelton of Montclair State University inquired about collaborating on Haitian Creole (Kreyòl) translations of the twenty-four documents currently featured on Colony […]
+In December 2016, Laurence Jay-Rayon Ibrahim Aibo, then Director of the Center for Translation and Interpreting at Montclair State University (MSU) inquired about collaborating on Haitian Creole (Kreyòl) translations of […]

 The six pamphlets that make up the next installment of A Colony in Crisis bring to the fore of this project a number of pressing concerns about the kind of knowledge about life under slavery that can be gleaned from the colonial archive.